Can We Talk Models Into Seeing the World Differently?: Details on Automated Prompt Search

 Loosely inspired by \cite{yang2024large}, we utilized an LLM to optimize prompts. we switched to \texttt{Mixtral-8x7B-Instruct-v0.1}\footnote{\url{https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1} [Online; accessed 6.
 Mar.
 2024]}, as it performed better than the Nous Hermes version in early tests.
 The results shown in \cref{subsec:language_steering}/\cref{fig:prompt_engineering} are a summary of multiple prompts that we tried in numerous multi-round conversations.
+In \cref{sup_fig:llm_prompts_bias_vs_accuracy} we show the impact on accuracy: in most cases the accuracy remains similar or even improves.
+Of course, outliers where accuracy severely decreases exist.

 We instruct the model to provide a prompt in a new line starting with ``PROMPT: '' that we then extract and automatically evaluate.
 Afterwards, we return the results to the LLM and ask it to generate the next prompt.

 We have experimented with multiple prompts but ultimately our approaches can be loosely divided into prompts that try to \textit{maximize} or \textit{minimize} shape bias without significantly affecting accuracy.
 Besides linguistic tweaks, we experimented with the following techniques: